BekahHW/Moms-Learn-Tech/Contributing.md

 # Contribution Guidelines
 Because this is a volunteer project, we value all the help we can get!
-Thank you for taking the time to improve this resources database for moms learning technology.
+Thank you for taking the time to improve this resources database for moms learning or returning to technology.

 To keep things organized, we have some guidelines.